zisispolychronidis/ChatRF/README.md

 ## 📦 Installation & Setup

-All setup instructions, wiring diagrams, and deployment guidance are provided in the project's **GitHub Wiki**.
+All setup instructions, development guidance, wiring diagrams, and deployment guidance are provided in the project's **GitHub Wiki**.

 ---

 ## 🤝 Contributions

 Pull requests are welcome!
 If you'd like to contribute a module or bugfix, please open an issue or submit a PR.

+Also, if you end up using this for your own ham radio station, I'd love to see it!

 ---